AFLplusplus/Website/content/docs/parallel_fuzzing.md

 fuzzers than indicated by the second number passed to -M, you may end up with poor coverage.

-## 4) Syncing with non-afl fuzzers or independant instances
+## 4) Syncing with non-AFL fuzzers or independant instances

 A -M main node can be told with the `-F other_fuzzer_queue_directory` option to sync results from other fuzzers, e.g. libfuzzer or honggfuzz.